How we operate: SFC governance

 The Scottish Funding Council SFC was established by the Further and Higher Education (Scotland) Act 2005.
 This Act sets out the main governance framework within which we operate.

 SFC is a Non-Departmental Public Body of the Scottish Government and operates at 'arms-length' from the Government.
-However, the relationship between SFC and the Scottish Government is governed by a Management Statement and Financial Memorandum [PDF].
+The relationship between SFC and the Scottish Government is governed by a Framework Document [PDF] agreed in July 2018.

 The Management Statement describes in detail our relationship with the sponsoring directorate in the Scottish Government and its powers, functions and responsibilities.
 The Financial Memorandum sets out the terms and conditions which apply to the funds made available to us by Scottish Ministers.